-The difference between being well received or walked out on is combining a positive vibe with knowing what to say, so you can give an accurate portrayal of who you are and why people should like you.
+The difference between being well-received or walked out on means combining a positive vibe with knowing what to say, so you can give an accurate portrayal of who you are and why people should like you.

-So, our job is to make sure you don’t dig yourself a hole you can’t get out of.
-If you want to learn how to make the perfect first impressions, we’ve got you covered.
+So, your job is to make sure you don’t dig yourself a hole you can’t get out of.

 The impression you leave starts before you even make your introduction.
 Harvard psychologist Amy Cuddy has done some incredible work showing that how you position your body—she actually calls it “posing”—can make you come across as more confident and likable.
 Striking a powerful pose, such as stretching out your arms and legs and puffing up your chest to make yourself appear bigger, causes hormonal changes that trigger brain chemicals that can make you feel and even appear more attractive.
 The power pose was shown to increase testosterone and lower cortisol, which is the perfect cocktail for confidence when entering a room.

 You must also make sure your body and clothing back up this image.

 If you’re going into an interview, a suit is almost always the best way to go.
 Meeting your girlfriend’s parents?
 Go with a blazer over a button-down and jeans.
 But in reality, what you wear isn’t as important as how you wear it.
 It’s more important that you have something that fits well and if you pay attention to the small details.

 A $300 suit that’s tailored to fit perfectly will look better than the $2,000 designer suit that’s fresh off a mannequin.

 These are the characteristics of a person in control.
 And the more you feel in control of your presence, the more that confidence radiates when you make your introduction.

 If there’s one rule you should be absolutely sure not to break, it’s this: